The Best Bakeries in London

 Little Sourdough Kitchen

-This tiny bakery opened in Fulham last year and has been constantly churning out loaves of sourdough ever since.
+This tiny bakery opened in Fulham in 2019 and has been constantly churning out loaves of sourdough ever since.
 Stocking all the discerning households of South West London as well as top London restaurants, go early in the morning to avoid disappointment – and enjoy while still warm with your first coffee of the day.
-Heaven! facebook.com/little-sourdough-kitchen
+Heaven!
+Image: Instagram. facebook.com/little-sourdough-kitchen

 Joakim Prat’s beautifully constructed éclairs are where food meets art.
-The first and only choux pastry specialist patisserie in the world, the rest of London’s éclairs hardly compare, and flavours change seasonally to ensure there’s always something new to tickle your taste buds.
-They recently collaborated with Oblix at The Shard to create a special afternoon tea experience – read all about it here. maitrechoux.com
+The first and only choux pastry specialist patisserie in the world, the rest of London’s éclairs hardly compare, and flavours change seasonally to ensure there’s always something new to tickle your taste buds. maitrechoux.com

-Discover the wonders of Peruvian baked goods at the newly-opened Andina Panaderia in Westbourne Grove.
+Discover the wonders of Peruvian baked goods at Andina Panaderia in Westbourne Grove.
 A much-needed addition to the infinitely cosmopolitan London food scene, specialising in slow-ferment sweet and savoury baking.

 Purveyors of dark rye bread, cinnamon buns and strong coffee, this Scandi café has three London locations and provides a welcome dose of calm in the centre of London.
 The perfectly spiced dough of the cinnamon buns is worth the journey alone. nordicbakery.com